PratibhaJaiswal11/BitCoinPrices/README.md

-# Bitcoin Price Tracker
+# Bitcoin Price Tracke

-Bitcoin Price Tracker allow you to track the price movement of Bitcoin.
+Bitcoin Price Tracke allow you to track the price movement of Bitcion.
 Following are the features:
   - Last week,month, year prices
   - Price on a specific date
-  - Moving/Rolling Average for a specific time range
+  - Moving/Rolling Average for a specific timerange
   - Simple algorithm indicating buy, sell or hold

 ### Tech
   - /prices?type=last_week
-        types are last_week, last_month, last_year
+        (available types are last_week, last_month, last_year)
   - /price?date=2018-09-01
-        Dates should be yyyy-mm-dd format
+        (Dates should be yyyy-mm-dd format)
   - /moving_average?from_date=2018-08-01&to_date=2018-09-01
   - /make_decision?last_x_days=50
-        (last_x_days is the number of days which algorithm take care into account for moving average, 50 considered better)
+        (Number of days which algorithm take care into account for moving average, 50 considered better)

 ### Installation
 clone the project and run BitcoinApp.scala as scala application, hit the apis at http://localhost:8080